mobilecoinfoundation/mcips/text/0025-confidential-token-ids.md

 is also derived by a hash of the `TxOut` shared secret.

 During view key matching, the recipient of a `TxOut` attempts to compute the shared secret, by key exchange with their view private key against the `TxOut` public key.
-They cannot confirm that this shared secret computation was successful -- however, if it is successful, then they can infer the value mask and the `v_blinding` value.
+They cannot confirm directly that this shared secret computation was successful -- however, if it is successful, then they can infer the value mask and the `v_blinding` value.
 They can use the value mask and the masked value to compute what `v` must be, and they can then infer what the entire commitment should be.
 They can then check if this matches the commitment appearing in the `TxOut`.
 If it does, then view key matching was successful.